Reverse Osmosis 5 Stage with Permeate Pump | APRO5-PE|Ampac USA

 Allows up to line pressure in your tank

-Till now, we saw, that a normal system looses performance, recovery and rejection, the closer we get the tank to line pressure.
+Till now, we saw, that a normal system loses performance, recovery and rejection, the closer we get the tank to line pressure.
 Because of that, most systems are limited to about 60- 70% of line pressure in your tank.
 With the permeate pump, you don't need that.
-You can even get 95% line pressure into your tank without loosing your design parameters.
-This of course gives you a far better Flow out of your faucet or to your equipment.
+You can even get 95% line pressure into your tank without losing your design parameters.
+This, of course, gives you a far better Flow out of your faucet or to your equipment.

 Allows you to use smaller system components